Reimagining the AI automated Physical & Digital Security SOC

 Assisting in suspect identification, searching historical videos, managing evidence.

-Monitoring foot traffic, improving customer experiences, deterring theft.
+Monitoring foot traffic, safety, improving customer experiences, deterring theft.

 Through guided exercises and discussions, we explored how teams currently perceived the product and where they envisioned its evolution.
-I synthesized the collective insights, affinity mapped themes.
+We synthesized the collective insights, affinity mapped themes.

 Affinity mapping helped us cluster those insights into themes like: